User37som/libbitcoin/How-to-Use-Certificates.md

-[CurveZMQ](http://curvezmq.org/) is used for client/server authentication.
+[CurveZMQ](http://curvezmq.org/) is used for client/server authentication. [bx cert-new](bx-cert-new) can be used to generate certificates.

 ### Authenticating a server